-It's grad night at the NYC Opera.
-Go into the city with friends to see Leonard Bernstein's Candide at a discounted rate and explore the set's production on a backstage tour.
-Or enjoy a night of theater right on campus at the Yale Repertory Theatre, where lords and ladies are gathering for Oscar Wilde's comedy of serial seducers and moralizing monogamists, A Woman of No Importance.
+Pick up subsidized tickets provided by your residential college and head into New York with friends to see the American Ballet Theatre's production of Fokine's Les Sylphides.
+Or enjoy a night of theater right here on campus at the Yale Repertory

+Theatre, where lords and ladies are gathering for Oscar Wilde's comedy of serial seducers and moralizing monogamists, A Woman of No Importance.